How Covid Changed the Voiceover World

 It’s been a most bizarre time for us all, transitioning from the way things were, to the way they are now…and I know for many of us, how they will be in the future.

-The past few months has been about restructuring our lives to manage the current Covid climate.
+The past few years has been about restructuring our lives to manage the Covid climate.
 Many have suffered from a loss of income, the challenges of isolation and restrictions; and concern over loved ones.

 But many of you will be using your already refined skills of resilience and productivity to embrace what this has wrought, getting skilled up in new ways, changing patterns and habits and in turn reshaping and restructuring your life.